 PRISM also aims to examine the effectiveness of school-based interventions to reduce substance abuse and related emotional and psychological problems among adolescents.
 PRISM provides a space for students to conduct translational research and receive mentorship in interdisciplinary topics, including minority health disparities, substance use, and psychosocial development.

 The PRISM lab conducts research on a variety of topics including:

 - Sociocultural Risk/Protective Factors

-- Preventative Interventions
+- Preventive Interventions

 The PRISM lab provides an arena for graduate and undergraduate students to get involved in research and receive mentorship in interdisciplinary topics.
 Students are given the opportunity to get involved at every stage of the research process, including data collection and entry, data analysis, literature review, and manuscript writing.
-Advanced students also have opportunities to participate in clinical research and realize their own research questions.
+Advanced students also have opportunities to participate in intervention research and realize their own research questions.

 PRISM brings empirically-based clinical practice and research to the understanding and prevention of substance use among racial/ethnic minorities.
 To that end, we maintain relationships with leaders and educators in our local community.
 These connections allow us to conduct etiological and intervention research in diverse community and school settings in order to best understand social, cultural, and environmental influences on mental health.